Honda Accords are one of the best selling cars in the nation, going head to head with other car titan brands like Toyota and Nissan.

 Insurance companies also look at vehicle theft rates.
 The National Insurance Crime Bureau (NICB) collects theft data and publishes its Hot Wheels Report each year which details theft rates for specific vehicle makes and models.

 The Honda Accord regularly appears near the top of this list and, in the 2016 Hot Wheels Report, the Honda Accord took the number one spot for the most frequently stolen vehicle.
+In 2020, the Honda Accord became the second most likely to be stolen, pushed out of the number one spot by the Honda Civic.

 What are the Best Companies for Insurance?

 When you’re shopping for insurance, it’s important to do your research and obtain quotes from at least three different insurance providers.
+Most companies will ask for basic information.
+Be sure to leave out any personal information like your SSN or banking info until you’re speaking with a licensed agent filling out your policy.

 Make sure you’re getting enough coverage for the quoted price and that the insurance company you’re considering is adequately licensed and in good enough financial standing to reliably fund your claim if an accident occurs.